Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 #### Bug fixes for Marketplace

-* **Paid plan base price with large number crash the backend** - Previously when using a big number in a paid plan, the backend api crashed.
+* **Paid plan base price with large number crashes the backend** - Previously when using a big number in a paid plan, the backend API crashed.
 Now, the UI does not allow a number having more than 10 digits.

 #### Known issues for Marketplace